bvibber/ogv.js/README.md

 ## Compatibility

-ogv.js requires a fast JS engine with typed arrays, and either Web Audio or Flash for audio playback.
+ogv.js requires a fast JS engine with typed arrays, and Web Audio for audio playback.

 The primary target browsers are (testing 360p/30fps and up):
 * Safari 6.1-12 on Mac OS X 10.7-10.14
 * Safari on iOS 10-11 64-bit
-* Edge on Windows 10 desktop/tablet
-* Internet Explorer 10-11 on Windows 7-10 (desktop/tablet)

 Older versions of Safari have flaky JIT compilers.
-IE 9 and below lack typed arrays.
+IE 9 and below lack typed arrays, and IE 10/11 no longer support an audio channel since the Flash plugin was sunset.

 (Note that Windows and Mac OS X can support Ogg and WebM by installing codecs or alternate browsers with built-in support, but this is not possible on iOS where all browsers are really Safari.)